joshuasprow/kvcc-components/README.md

 2. Reload the VS Code window by running `Developer: Reload Window` from the command palette.

 You can learn more about Take Over mode [here](https://github.com/johnsoncodehk/volar/discussions/471).

+## Pre-commit hook

+In the .git folder, the `pre-commit` script runs `eslint` and `prettier` so you don't make a mess before you push.
+If you *need* to be a rebel... or it's an emergency, pass `--no-verify` to the commit command and you can skip it.